 This course will help you to understand yourself better through your own assessments and reflections and will encourage you to engage with your peers to self-reflect and exchange feedback.
 The ultimate aim of the course is for you to build on strengths and compensate for weaknesses so that you can lead your peers, teams, and organizations to your full potential.
 We will focus on the following:

 More than ever before, technological innovation and disruption affect the way business is conducted and new wealth is created.
 How to master technological change and profit from innovation are therefore key questions for business leaders.
 They are essential for developing a competitive advantage and boosting performance in all company types – new and old, large and small – across all industries.
 In this course, you will not only be exposed to the latest thinking about entrepreneurship, technological change and innovation but also apply new business tools that allow you to master technological disruption.
-Furthermore, you will develop an innovative, real-life business project by working in small teams.
+Furthermore, you will develop an individual strategic innovation project for your company.

 This course is designed with the objective of understanding distribution channels and how organizations can leverage them to create value, differentiate themselves in their markets, and gain a competitive advantage.
 Product proliferation, media fragmentation, intermediary power, e-commerce, omnichannel strategy, among other things, have converged to place a premium on effective channel design and management.
 The success of Apple, Alibaba, Amazon, Coupang, Mercado Libre, Rakuten, Reliance, Walmart, BlaBlaCar, Uber, Grab, Airbnb, Expedia, etc., indicates that careful attention to distribution can be tremendously rewarding.
 The course covers channel issues that are internal (salesforce management, account management, sales-marketing-organization interface) and external (retailing, wholesaling, trade relationships, channel conflict, channel coordination) to a firm.
 The contexts used to explore these issues are a mix of B2B and B2C settings.
 At the end of the course, you will be able to appreciate the complexity and central role of the sales and distribution functions and the vital part they play in implementing the marketing strategy.